Buying Guide: The American Football

 COMPOSITE LEATHER (High-Performance Synthetic)

-Use: High School, Amateur Clubs, Training.
+Usage: High School, Amateur Clubs, Training.

 2. SIZE GUIDES (PLAYER AGE)

-- Junior size (Size 6): For young people aged 9 to 12 years.
+- Junior Size (Size 6): For young people aged 9 to 12.

-3. EXPERT DETAILS: LACES AND BANDS
+3. EXPERT DETAILS: LACES AND STRIPES

-The White Stripes
+White Stripes